 At 24 years old, Ian St. Arnaud found himself to be an old hand on the festival performer circuit, a University graduate, an accidental overdose survivor and at a loss for what to do with himself next.

-The previous fall his bandmate, friend, and at times antagonist, was hit by a train, thus dissolving his Americana/folk trio - North of Here.
+The previous Fall, St.Arnaud, along with drummer with Will Holowaychuk, had seen his bandmate, friend, and at times antagonist, hit by a train, thus dissolving their Americana/folk trio - North of Here.
 The three had met in high school and from humble beginnings, their first performance being in a small town library to a meager audience of 14, they quickly became darlings of the Canadian folk movement.
-They had been preparing to head into the studio to follow up on their 2017 EP Milk & Honey when Ian’s bandmate was killed.
+They had been preparing to head into the studio to follow up on their pair of 2017 Singles: Without Windows and Milk & Honey, when their bandmate, Luke Jansen, was killed.
 Hauntingly, the album title had already been chosen - The Cost of Living.